Best Baby Monitor in 2022

 Infant Optics DXR-8

 With volume levels that go up to 86dB, the Infant Optics baby monitor delivers quality audio.
 We didn’t notice any echoes or distortions while testing it.
-The two-way talk function allows you to chat with your toddler from up to 700 feet away.
+The two-way talk function allows you to interact with your toddler from up to 700 feet away.

 On the flip side, there is a lot of background noise which may require you to lower the volume.